Scorpène-class submarine: Indonesia

 As of 2021, Indonesia was considering purchasing a submarine, the Scorpène variant constructed for Brazil.
 Talks for such a purchase started as early as 2016.

 On 7 June 2021, Indonesia signed a letter of intent to buy six Scorpène-class submarines and weapons packages from France.
 On 10 February 2022, the Indonesian Minister of Defence Prabowo Subianto and his French counterpart Florence Parly witness the signing of Memorandum of Understanding (MoU) between Kaharuddin Djenod, CEO of PAL Indonesia and Pierre Eric Pommellet, CEO of Naval Group on cooperation in research and development between PAL Indonesia and Naval Group regarding the plan to purchase Six Scorpène submarines with AIP (Air-independent Propulsion) along with weapons and spare parts as well as training.

-In October 2023, Naval Group renewed its proposal by offering the latest variant called Scorpene Evolved equipped with a complete lithium-ion battery (LIB) setup, enabling it to operate for 80 days without resurfacing and travel over 8,000 nautical miles.
+In October 2023, Naval Group renewed its proposal by offering the latest variant called Scorpene Evolved equipped with a complete lithium-ion battery (LIB) setup, enabling it to operate for a total of 80 days and travel over 8,000 nautical miles.
 Scorpene Evolved boasts a reduced acoustic signature and can sustain its maximum speed for extended periods, distinguishing it from the previous variants.
 Approximately one-third of the total contract value, estimated at about $2.1 billion, will return to Indonesia through offsets and other collaboration initiatives.
 The offer scheme includes a whole local production.

 In April 2024, Naval Group confirmed that Indonesia signed a contract order for two Scorpene Evolved submarines, which will be built in Indonesia.
 The contract for two submarines has entered into force on 23 July 2025.
 Construction of the two boats at PAL Indonesia shipyard was started in late July 2025.
+The first steel cutting ceremony was held on 7 August 2026.
+Indonesian Navy official stated during the ceremony that the construction progress for the vessel has reached approximately 20.5%.
+The submarine construction is planned to take 96 months or around 8 years.